Relational databases

 WHERE city LIKE 'T%'

-So it shows those records in which the city begins with the letter, T
+Returns those records where the city begins with the character T

-shows those records which has i as a second letter in the name-field
+Returns those records which has i as second character in the city-field

 Wildcard Characters in MySQL